-In cases of acute blood losses (massive haemorrhage or severe haemolysis), the level of haemoglobin and erythrocytes may remain normal during the first hours.
-However, some other apparent symptoms of anaemia like pale integuments, conjunctivas, collapsed veins, palpitation and dyspnoea during physical activity, and a fall in the arterial pressure (in some severe cases) appear.
+In acute blood loss (massive haemorrhage or severe haemolysis), the level of haemoglobin and erythrocytes may remain normal during the first hours.
+However, some other apparent symptoms of anaemia appear, like pale integuments, conjunctivas, collapsed veins, palpitation and dyspnoea during physical activity, and a fall in the arterial pressure (in some severe cases).

 Besides, scientists consider anaemia as one of the symptoms of some systemic diseases.
 Therefore, anaemia is always secondary.
-Alongside frequent and easily diagnosed forms of anaemia, rare anaemic syndromes also require sophisticated techniques to diagnose.
+Alongside frequent and easily diagnosed forms of anaemia, rare anaemic syndromes also require sophisticated diagnostics techniques.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.